Illustration: Nhung Lê

 The history of the Lydian mode

-The Lydian mode gets its name from the ancient kingdom of Lydia in Anatolia, where it was believed to have originated thousands of years ago.
+The Lydian mode gets its name from the ancient kingdom of Lydia in Anatolia, where it was believed to have originated.
 In ancient Greece, the mode was primarily used in hymns and instrumental music, while it was adopted by the church in the Middle Ages and later employed by the likes of Beethoven and Charles-Valentin Alkan in the Romantic era.

 Today, the Lydian mode is used to create melodic and harmonic interest in an expansive range of genres spanning jazz to progressive rock.
 It’s also commonly featured in film and video game soundtracks to achieve feelings of wonder and energy.